 Photo by iStock.com/PixHound

 Fans of trains and slow journeys can combine the two during Seishun 18 ticket season.
-Timed to coincide with university holidays in Japan, this cheapo pass allows five consecutive (or non-consecutive days) of unlimited travel on local and rapid JR trains (nothing faster) for ¥11,850.
-You can split one pass five ways, giving a group of five people one full day of travel each for just ¥2,370.
+Timed to coincide with university holidays in Japan, this pass allows 5 consecutive days of unlimited travel on local and rapid JR trains (nothing faster) for ¥12,050.
+From October 2024, you can also get a 3-day Seishum 18 ticket for ¥10,000.

-If you happen to find yourself in Japan when the Seishun 18 tickets are available, and have a good deal of patience, you can use them to get from Tokyo to Niigata in approximately seven hours, with three transfers.
+If you happen to find yourself in Japan when the Seishun 18 tickets are available, and have a good deal of patience, you can use them to get from Tokyo to Niigata in approximately 7 hours, with three transfers.
 Not bad!
 Without the Seishun 18 pass, the cost is roughly ¥5,620.
-You can plan your journey on Hyperdia—deselect everything but Japan Railways and local.

 Suggested Activity